British Choirs on the Net

 • Kedron Singers, Glasgow We are a Christian Choir, formed in 1955 just after Billy Graham visited Glasgow, bringing the Christian message to people in Glasgow and the surrounding areas through the spoken word and our music.

-• Keele Philharmonic Choir, Keele University, Newcastle-under-Lyme, Staffordshire.
-Keele Philharmonic Choir joins with Keele Philharmonic Orchestra to form one society, run by a student committee.
+• Keele Voices, Keele University, Newcastle-under-Lyme, Staffordshire Keele Philharmonic Choir joins with Keele Philharmonic Orchestra to form one society, run by a student committee.
 Matthew Willis has been our Conductor and Artistic Director since 2001, breathing new life into the choir, introducing a yearly summer tour (this year's being Austria) and exciting repertoire such as Bernstein's Chichester Psalms, and the upcoming Berlioz' Requiem.
 Formerly a compulsory activity for University Music students, the choir's membership is now diversified with singers of all ages, from all over campus and the surrounding area, thus creating a pleasant atmosphere and high quality, vibrant concerts.

 • Keighley Vocal Union, Yorkshire 70-voice choir founded in 1906, a former winner of the Mixed Voice Choirs competition at the Llangollen International Eisteddfod and best known for its unaccompanied singing.
 It has had only two conductors (both called Smith) and two accompanists since the mid 1930's.